 - 10.7 Please list the different assessment methods used.
-Please provide weblinks to the guidance for the assessment methods. - 10.8 Does the State Party have a national capacity building strategy for World Heritage conservation, protection, presentation and management?
+Please provide weblinks to the guidance for the assessment methods.
+In our planning system, always reports on heritage/nature are necessary.
+The EiA is implemented.
+The HIA is used increasingly, but not mandatory. - 10.8 Does the State Party have a national capacity building strategy for World Heritage conservation, protection, presentation and management?